Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Anything you can cook in a normal oven you can cook in a brick oven.
 It just takes practice.
 We are just at the beginning of the learning process.
 So far we have made pizza and Michigan Tech Wives Brownies (a family favorite).
 You can also cook bread, steak, peach cobbler, and so much more.
 With the Round Grove pizza oven and fireplace combo, you can cook chili in the fireplace and cornbread in the oven at the same time.

 Round Grove Products of course!
 They offer plenty of customizations to make a unique outdoor experience at an affordable cost.
+Since every product is custom-built, they don’t post prices.
+Click here to request a quote.
 They were recently featured in a “This Old House” episode called “Pizza Time“.

 A well-designed chimney system will mitigate most of the disturbing smoke.
 However, in the article “Smoke Control“, Scott highlights that good, seasoned hardwood always makes a less smokey fire.
 There are also some really good tips on where to install your fireplace to avoid shear winds and structures that inhibit proper chimney airflow.